 The Baratza Encore is reliable, durable, and suitable for all manual brewing styles without costing a fortune.
-This burr grinder is the perfect fit for the average home grinder!
+If pour-over is your thing, then this burr grinder is the perfect fit.

 The Encore allows users to adjust the grind size easily by turning the dial to the preferred mark on its base.
 These marks range from 0-40 (40 being the coarsest grind option).
 This coffee grinder offers automatic grinding using the dial feature, and a pulse grind feature using the front-facing button for smaller quantities of beans.

 With the addition of the Gearbox 2.0 technology, this grinder is sensitive enough to turn off when too tough objects come into contact with the burrs.
 The Encore’s design creates easy access to the burrs after removing the hopper.
 With a twist, one can remove the top burr to clean the set.

 Of the grinders on this list, the Encore is the simplest.
 As a result, it lacks special features other grinders presented here have.
 Also, for those who routinely grind for an espresso machine, this grinder model may not be suitable for you.

 - Easy to Clean

 - Lacks special grind features